missyjcat/js-algorithms-data-structures/README.md

 Some other problems to try:

 - Write a function that takes two sorted lists of numbers and merges them into a single sorted list.
+- Given an input array and another array that describes a new index for each element, mutate the input array so that each element ends up in their new index.
+Discuss the runtime of the algorithm and how you can be sure there won't be any infinite loops
+- In JavaScript, write a function that takes an array as input that can contain both ints and more arrays (which can also contain an array or int) and return the flattened array.

+ex.
+[1, [2, [ [3, 4], 5], 6]] => [1, 2, 3, 4, 5, 6]
 - Determine if a given string is an anagram of another.
 - Implement a function that finds the square root in javascript.
 - Given an array of integers (positive or negative) find the sub-array with the largest sum.